uber/prototool/README.md

 provided by `protoc` out of the box, however.

 If you want to have a consistent build environment for external plugins, we recommend creating a Docker image.
-We provide a basic Docker image at [hub.docker.com/r/uber/prototool](https://hub.docker.com/r/uber/prototool), defined in the [docker](docker) directory within this repository.
-See the [docker/README.md](docker/README.md) for more details.
+We provide a basic Docker image at [hub.docker.com/r/uber/prototool](https://hub.docker.com/r/uber/prototool), defined in the [Dockerfile](Dockerfile) within this repository.
+See [DOCKER.md](DOCKER.md) for more details.

 ##### Lint/Format Choices